| | Danish Audio ConnecT CT1 Audio

 to be considered.
 At our web site there is an application note describing

-this topic.
 Both passive and active preamplifiers require a

 high-quality volume control and we are satisfied that Mr. Gloeckler's